jungoai/jungo-book/src/guide/jungoai-components.md

 JungoAI consisted of this components:

-Main Componenet of JungoAI ecosystem would be:
+Main Components of JungoAI ecosystem would be:

 - Jungochain
 - Subnet